Latinos and Hispanics are more likely to get certain leukemias, but why?

 What’s more, the inefficient white blood cells stop the bone marrow from producing enough of red blood cells — which carry oxygen in the blood — and platelets, which help the blood to clot.

-"The symptoms might be easy bleeding, or easy bruising and fatigue," said Dr. Justin Taylor, a physician scientist at the University of Miami Sylvester Comprehensive Cancer Center who's part of a group of doctors who treat leukemia patients.
+"The symptoms might be easy bleeding, or easy bruising and fatigue," said Dr. Justin Taylor, a physician scientist at the University of Miami Sylvester Comprehensive Cancer Center.
+He is part of a group of doctors that treat leukemia patients.

 If a person who has AML hasn't had a blood test that may indicate the presence of this leukemia, they may have a hunch that something is wrong in other ways.

-"Some of it depends on country of origin or country of birth, but sometimes not," said Dr Justin Watts, who leads the leukemia program at the center.
+"Some of it depends on country of origin or country of birth, but sometimes not," said Dr. Justin Watts, who leads the leukemia program at the Sylvester center.

 He said genetics might play a role, as well as lifestyle factors such as smoking.